Generation of momentum transport in weakly turbulent $\beta$-plane magnetohydrodynamics: Introduction

-Next, we perform a set of simulations of this system for strong mean field and several values of $\beta$ and demonstrate that \begin{itemize} \item the simple non-perturbative calculation provides an accurate estimate of the actual stationary cross-helicity, \item transition from Alfv\'enic to Rossby turbulence begins when the magnetic Rhines wavenumber exceeds the forcing wavenumber: $k_{\rm MR} = \sqrt{\beta/b_0} \gtrsim k_f^2$, \item and this transition is presaged by an increase in the global cross-helicity, which peaks around the critical $\beta$ where the above scales overlap. \end{itemize}
+Next, we perform a set of simulations of this system for strong mean field and several values of $\beta$ and demonstrate that \begin{itemize} \item the simple non-perturbative calculation provides an accurate estimate of the actual stationary cross-helicity, \item transition from Alfv\'enic to Rossby turbulence begins when the magnetic Rhines wavenumber exceeds the forcing wavenumber: $k_{\rm MR} = \sqrt{\beta/b_0} \gtrsim k_f^2$, \item this transition is presaged by an increase in the global cross-helicity, which peaks around the critical $\beta$ where the above scales overlap, \item the increase in cross-helicity is indeed linear in $\beta,$ and \item the difference between kinetic and magnetic energies, a proxy for momentum transport, indeed increases as $\beta^2.$ \end{itemize}

-We also present plots of the stationary spectra from simulation, which confirm the Rossby-like nature of the turbulence at large $\beta$ and the MHD-like nature at small $\beta$, and verify the relationship between the cross-helicity and the Els\"asser alignment within weak turbulence.
+We also present plots of the stationary spectra from simulation, which confirm the Rossby-like nature of the turbulence at large $\beta$ and the MHD-like nature at small $\beta$, and verify our predictions concerning the relationship between the cross-helicity and the Els\"asser alignment within weak turbulence as well as these quantities' dependence on $\beta$.

 The remainder of this paper is organized as follows.
 In \S \ref{sec:th}, we calculate the stationary cross-helicity and discuss the weak turbulence closure of the spectral equations, including the relationship between the time-averaged cross-helicity spectrum and the time-averaged Els\"asser alignment spectrum.
 In \S \ref{sec:sim}, we present simulation results, both for global mean quantities and spectra.
 Finally, in \S \ref{sec:conc}, we summarize our results and discuss directions for future research.